scottkf/massuploadutility/readme.txt

 -- Add {#} variables or something so a field can change dynamically -- Notify the user that it's possible to select multiple files -- Check for html5 support before doing anything
+-- Add options for which sections can be mass uploaded

 Installation